landislab/landislab.github.io/home/index.md

 # News

+### *June 2024*

+- We just ran our first Phylogenetic Biogeography Workshop here at Washington University [[link](https://sites.wustl.edu/hawaiianplantbiogeography/phylogenetic-biogeography-workshop-wustl/)].
+New RevBayes tutorials for the FIG model are now online [[link](https://revbayes.github.io/tutorials/fig_intro/)].
+Thanks to everyone for participating!
+We'll run a second workshop soon, hosted by Felipe Zapata at UCLA.
+- NSF is now funding a new project to help grow [link](https://revbayes.github.io) into a larger open source ecosystem for the phylogenetics community.
+Project is led by Tracy Heath and Ben Redelings.

+### *May 2024*
+- Raymond Castillo has just joined the lab.
+Raymond is interested in developing phylogenetic models to better understand how genes, chromosomes, and genomes evolve in plants.

+### *Apr 2024*
+- Grateful to receive WUSTL [Here & Next](https://hereandnext.wustl.edu/) Tier 3 funding to study host-vector-microbe disease transmission dynamics involving ticks.
+Part of a new collaboration with Solny Adalsteinsson, Jacco Boon, and Susan Flowers.

 ### *Jan 2024*
 - New work led by Ammon Thompson now accepted and online in [Systematic Biology](https://academic.oup.com/sysbio/advance-article-abstract/doi/10.1093/sysbio/syad074/7512772?redirectedFrom=fulltext).
 The work shows that convolutional neural networks trained for viral phylogeography perform similarly to gold-standard Bayesian methods under a range of realistic model misspecification scenarios.
 Some ideas captured in the Phyloseminar recording, [here](https://www.youtube.com/watch?v=yV1d7Z6I2Dk).